 The Nocturne Op.9 No 2 Guitar Duo is a beautiful arrangement for young guitarists!

 Your students might enjoy this short video about the life of Chopin!

-Justin Bieber is a Canadian singer and teen idol that sparked a global craze beginning in 2009.
+Justin Bieber is a Canadian singer and teen idol who sparked a global craze in 2009.